Arona74/DungeonZ/README.md

 - Requires [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config).

 ### License
-DungeonZ - BIE is licensed under MIT.
+DungeonZ - BLIS is licensed under MIT.

 ### Datapacks - Slighlty different from original DungeonZ
 If you don't know how to create a datapack check out [Data Pack Wiki](https://minecraft.fandom.com/wiki/Data_Pack) website and try to create your first one for the vanilla game.